Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Implementing stochasticity within EFT setup

-thereby selecting modes contributing to the small-wavelength or UV sector.
-Following \cite{Grain:2017dqa,Vennin:2020kng}, the Langevin equations from the Hamilton's equation can be realised using the above mentioned field decomposition and the equations for the UV modes which later play role in the noise terms.
+and so, it only selects modes that contribute to the small-wavelength or UV sector.
+Following \cite{Grain:2017dqa, Vennin:2020kng}, the Langevin equations come from using Hamilton's equation after utilizing the UV/IR field decomposition in eqn. (\ref{modedecomp}) where the UV modes, as given in eqn. (\ref{uvmodesfourier}), contribute later towards the noise terms as follows:

 \bea \frac{d\hat{\zeta}}{dN} &=& \hat{\Pi}_{\zeta} + \hat{\xi}_\zeta(N),\\ \frac{d\hat{\Pi}_\zeta }{dN} &=& -(3-\epsilon)\hat{\Pi}_\zeta \Bigg[1 -\frac{2(s-\frac{\eta }{2})}{(3-\epsilon)} \Bigg] + \hat{\xi}_{\pi_\zeta}(N), \eea